AN “NGO for development with a human dimension”

 helps vulnerable people in equatorial Africa since 1983.
 We had programs in Cameroun to support people with HIV/Aids, in Mali to improve food safety, and in Burkina Faso to help people with disabilities.

-For 15 years, in the Republic of Congo, AIS has focused on combatting the sexual exploitation of street children and has transformed the lives of nearly 2,500 girls between the ages of 13-18, in the cities of Brazzaville and Pointe Noire.
+For + 15 years, in the Republic of Congo (Congo-Brazzaville), AIS has focused on combatting the sexual exploitation of street children and has transformed the lives of nearly 2,500 girls between the ages of 13-18, in the cities of Brazzaville and Pointe Noire.

-In 2023, AIS will expand this project to two additional cities, Nkayi and Dolisie.
+In 2023, AIS has expanded this project to two additional cities, Nkayi and Dolisie, then to the capital of the Gabon, Libreville.

 A NEW CRISIS: The 2017 and 2020 world oil crisis triggered a steep economic downturn in the oil rich Republic of Congo.
 The COVID pandemic has exacerbated it, hurting the hardest the most vulnerable women and children .

-AIS street outreach teams have already identified 30 girls between the ages of 8 and 12 who are in the throes of sexual exploitation.
+That’s why AIS is now taking in charge 30 girls between the ages of 8 and 12 who are in the throes of sexual exploitation.

 Values & Principles